towersvault/shinpokered/README.md

 - On battle slide-in, fixed the bottom window disappearing for 1 frame when playing on a DMG gameboy
 - Undo the fix for disabling the LCD during LoadMapData since it creates about 250ms of lag
 - Added a sfx and symbol for the color correction
+- DelayFrame now manualy calls VBlank if it runs while the LCD is disabled
+- White 1-frame flash on battle load (affecting DMG and GBC modes) as been removed

 #Bugfixes